jarkkolaine/wp-license-manager-client/README.md

-# WordPress License Manager Client
+# WP License Manager Client

-Use this class together with the WordPress License Manager plugin from [Fourbean](http://fourbean.com) to securely serve updates to your premium (or private) WordPress plugin or theme from your own web site.
+Use this class together with the WP License Manager plugin from [Fourbean](http://fourbean.com) to securely serve updates to your premium (or private) WordPress plugin or theme from your own web site.

 ## Contents

-WordPress License Manager Client includes the following files:
+WP License Manager Client includes the following files:

 * `README.md`: The file you are reading right now
 * `LICENSE`: The GPL v3 license applied to this piece of code